 Consider the recent headlines regarding battery problems with the now-grounded and once highly lauded Boeing 787 Dreamliner aircraft, and it’s not hard to see why engineering and manufacturing executives lose lots of sleep over quality issues and why formal quality management programs are so crucial to a product’s ultimate success.

-With that in mind, Siemens PLM Software joins a number of other PLM vendors folding quality management capabilities into their PLM platforms.
-Continue reading
+With that in mind, Siemens PLM Software joins a number of other PLM vendors folding quality management capabilities into their PLM platforms. →']);" class="more-link">Continue reading

 Five or six years ago, if you had glanced across the pool of reporters at a tech conference, you would have seen them furiously typing away on their laptops and notebooks, precariously balanced on their knees.
 A year and a half ago, a few iPads began appearing on the scene, outshining the Netbooks nearby.
 This week, among the tech scribes and analysts who had traveled to Boston, Massachusetts, to get an update on Siemens PLM Software, the iPads clearly outnumbered other devices.
 (There were, of course, still a handful editors who showed their preference for the classic medium: pen and paper.)
 Two keynote presenters openly admitted they couldn’t bear to part with their iPads.
 They approached the podium with iPads tucked under their arms, even though, to present, they must use a PC loaded with PowerPoint.